JetBrains/ideavim/README.md

-Keyboard shortcut conflicts between the Vim emulation and the IDE can be resolved via "File | Settings | Vim Emulation", "File | Settings | Keymap" and key mapping commands in your ~/.ideavimrc or ~/.vimrc file.
+Keyboard shortcut conflicts between the Vim emulation and the IDE can be resolved via "File | Settings | Vim Emulation", "File | Settings | Keymap" and key mapping commands in your ~/.ideavimrc file.

 Summary of Supported Vim Features